Alive at 25

 Students only need to successfully complete the course once.

-For non-sponsored Alive at 25 classes, students must register directly with Alive at 25.
-RHHS will host some courses, but does not administer them in any way.
+Students must register directly with Alive at 25.
 To enroll for all Alive at 25 courses, go to https://scnsc.org/, choose the “Classes” tab on top menu, then you can use the search function by typing in “Rock Hill” or your local zip code to find local course offerings.
 Once you locate your course, click “enroll” and follow directions.
 You must pre-register for all Alive at 25 courses

 Frequently Asked Questions